jiedali/msia490-nlp-news-summarization/README.md

 ```bash
  /content/gdrive/MyDrive/sumdata/train/valid.article.filter.test.txt
 ```
-Of you can rename it anything you like, but if you change the name, you also need to change the file path in the code.
+You can rename the text file, but if you change the name, you also need to change the file path in the code.

 * run the following cell to generate summary prediction using my trained model object:
 ```